RobertPelzer/RoMa_Synthesizer_One/README.md

 ### Open Sound Control
 The RoMaSynthesizer can be controlled via OSC.
 We use the app [TouchOSC](https://hexler.net/software/touchosc) by Hexler, which is available in the Android and iOS Appstores.
 Alternativley the Pure Data file in ./osc can be used to control the parameters.
+Make sure you have installed pd-extended with the mrpeach modul included, otherwise the pd patch file will not work.

 ### Midi
 To "play" the Synthesizer you need a external midi keyboard, which is shown in